Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 \subsubsection{Phase Function}

-The phase angle calculated in Equation~\ref{eqn:phase_angle} is used to determine the phase function of the planet at each orbital phase.
-For simplicity, we assume a Lambertian phase function and adopt the following equation (as presented in \citealt{brown2005single}):
+The phase angle calculated in Eq.~(\ref{eqn:phase_angle}) is used in the phase function of the planet at each orbital phase.
+For simplicity, we assume a Lambertian phase function and adopt the following equation (as presented in Brown 2005\cite{brown2005single}):

-Combining Equations~\ref{eqn:fluxratio} and~\ref{eqn:lambertian} brings us to an ``expected" brightness of an observation.
+Combining Eqs.~(\ref{eqn:fluxratio}) and~(\ref{eqn:lambertian}) brings us to an ``expected'' brightness of an observation.
 This is the planet-star flux ratio that we would expect to receive at the observing system.